Successful Personal Statement For KCL Dentistry (Example + Expert Feedback)

 Welcome to our popular Personal Statement series where we present a successful Personal Statement, and our Oxbridge Tutors provide their feedback on it.

 Today, we are looking through a Dentistry applicant’s Personal Statement that helped secure a place at King’s College London, Birmingham and Aston University.
-The Dentistry Course at KCL combines the latest thinking in dental education with early clinical experience.
+The Dentistry Course at KCL combines the latest thinking in dental education with early clinical experience, but it’s also one of the ten most competitive KCL courses.

 Read on to see how this candidate wrote a Personal Statement that demonstrates the qualities to work in a clinical environment.